Bharathbandi96/document_viewer/README.md

 ### Technologies Used

-1. React – Core framework for UI rendering.
+1. React/Next – The core framework for UI rendering.
-2. Tailwind CSS / Material-UI – Ensures a modern and clean design.
+2. Tailwind CSS – Ensures a modern and clean design.
 3. Local JSON – Handles document retrieval.
 4. React Testing Library & Jest – Enables testing of React components and core functionality.